Jiacheng-WU/naive_paxos/README.txt

 Project Description:

-    * Leader Election:
-        - Default we will have 0 as the leader
-        - When it cannot receives heartbeat from the leader
-        - Then itself will wait for server_id * ROUND_INTERVAL to wait and try elect again

 Some Discussions:

-    Suppose we have proposer P1, P2, P3 (If we use P means the alive distinguished leader) Suppoer we heve acceptor A1, A2, A3
+    Suppose we have proposer P1, P2, P3
+    Suppoer we heve acceptor A1, A2, A3

     * The Consensus is that once > half of acceptors agreed on a number, then they have consensus.